StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 }
 ```

-When StackState Agent does not run in an AWS environment, an AWS user must be [configured in the AWS check](#configure-the-aws-check) on the Agent.
+If StackState Agent does not run in an AWS environment, or if a role with the required policy is not available on the Agent's EC2 instance, an AWS user must be [configured in the AWS check](#configure-the-aws-check) on the Agent.

 ### Deploy the AWS CloudFormation Stack